smoonlee/oh-my-posh-profile/README.md

 ![gif_animation](/content/graphic_check-powershellget.gif)

 ### Reset PSProfile Environment | Reset-PSProfile.ps1
-If you have issues with your PSProfile configuation, You can download and execute this script.
+If you have issues with your PSProfile configuration, You can download and execute this script.
 It will remove the following modules.
 <p>'Oh-My-Posh, Posh-Git, PSReadLines (2.2.0)'</p>

 ```